joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 Then ensuring the component is in the correct orientation, tack one pin in place.
 ![tack one end](22_smd_diode_tack.jpg)

-Then solder the reminaing pin in place.
+Then solder the remaining pin in place.
 ![solder final pin](23_smd_diode_solder.jpg)

 Finish soldering all four diodes, and you'll have a board that looks like the below.
 (You can pick and choose through hole vs surface mount depending on how much of a challenge you are seeking.)